Visiting Aeroe in Winter

 There is some misinformation online, with booking platforms claiming that places are closed, when that is not correct.
 It is just that many local places do not advertise on the major booking websites.

-We at DIW are right here, and we will keep this link updated on a weekly basis so that you can know the latest winter developments.
+We at DIW are right here, and in collaboration with the Ærø Turist board we will keep this page updated on a weekly basis so that you can know the latest winter developments.
 We will make sure you will be in the know about the delightful places to stay, eat and shop in and around Ærøskøbing.
-If you need to speak to a human, you are welcome to pop by our office on the Town Square on Mondays between 12:00 - 15:00 :
+For general information about the island, check out Visit Ærø.
+And If you need to meet a human, you are welcome to pop by our office on the Town Square at the old Merchants House on Mondays between 12:00 - 15:00.

-Places to Stay in Ærøskøbing – These places to stay are all good, and are within walking distance of the ferry, the registry office, the Old Merchants House and the restaurants.
-These are open during November and December and we suggest you contact places directly, or email the tourist office.
+Places to Stay in Ærøskøbing – these places to stay are all good, and are within walking distance of the ferry, the registry office, the Old Merchants House and the restaurants.
+These are open during December and January and we suggest you contact places directly, or email the tourist office.
 There’s an overview on the tourist office website at Visit Ærø.

-KEFS– A cosy B&B with comfortable rooms and a nice café.
-Some rooms are shared bathrooms. €
+• KEFS– A cosy B&B with comfortable rooms and a nice café.
+Some rooms have shared bathrooms. €

-Kjøbing Manor – Self catering rooms in a beautiful old building right on the town square, Including a seperate little house.
+• Kjøbing Manor – Self catering rooms in a beautiful old building right on the town square, Including a separate little house.
 Houses 14 - 16 adults comfortably.
-Very central. kjobingmanor@gmail.com €€
+Very central. €€

-Kjøbinghus – An incredible old house and unique opportunity to stay in a piece of Ærø’s history.
+• Kjøbinghus – An incredible old house and a unique opportunity to stay in a piece of Ærø’s history.
 For 2 persons only.
 Self catering.
 Contact direct on kjobinghus@outlook.dk. €€

-På Torvet – a newly renovated hotel with lovely rooms in various sizes.
+• På Torvet – Closed until Feb.
+A newly renovated hotel with lovely rooms in various sizes.
 Right in the town square. €€€.
+Reopens 6 February 2026

 There is also some cheaper accommodation out of town - but you need a car, or use our free buses